'Make education affordable to all': Hundreds protest in Delhi against fee hike

 Hundreds of people took to the streets in Delhi on Saturday in support of the students' protest against the hostel and mess fee hike in Jawaharlal Nehru University.
 The protesters, including members of civil society, JNU alumna and students, raised slogans, asking the varsity administration to roll back the fee hike and the government to "make education affordable to all".

 Members of student groups, including the SFI, KYS, AISF and NSUI among others, participated in the protest in large numbers.
-Workers of Rashtriya Janata Dal and Dalit group Bhim Army also participated in the protest.
-PTI GVS
+Workers of the Rashtriya Janata Dal and Dalit group Bhim Army also participated in the protest.

+"Today, students from different colleges, including Delhi University, Jamia Milia Islamia, IIT, AIIMS, have joined us in our protest.
+The voices, which are speaking for the JNU, should also speak for their rights also.
+We are planning to organise a nationwide protest," said N Sai Balaji, former JNUSU president.
+National Federation for Indian Women's Delhi Secretary Alka Srivastava said, "We are in support of JNU students in the fight against privatisation.
+Education is not a privilege.
+It's a right."
+PTI GVS/NIT AQS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)